ppy/osu-wiki/wiki/Glossary/en.md

 Guest difficulties are often requested by private messages in-game or via forum private messages.
 Guest difficulties can also be requested in the modding queues, especially those who are offering to do them.

-More than one guest mapper is allowed to contribute to a beatmapset, including beatmappers from any one of the four gamemodes.
+More than one guest mapper is allowed to contribute to a beatmapset, including beatmappers from any one of the four game modes.
-If an additional gamemode is to be featured in a mapset, that gamemode must have at least two difficulties that follows the [Ranking Criteria](/wiki/Ranking_Criteria/).
+If an additional game mode is to be featured in a mapset, that game mode must have at least two difficulties that follows the [Ranking Criteria](/wiki/Ranking_Criteria/).
 Each guest beatmapper is also allowed to create more than one difficulty to contribute to the mapset, as long as the number of difficulty versions created by the guest mapper does not exceed the number of difficulty versions of the creator/uploader (this is to determine who should upload the mapset).

 ### Grade